tobiheim/teams-health-feature-monitoring/README.md

 **Service Issues:**
 The flow will check for any Microsoft Teams related issues that are classified as **Service Degradation** and store this information to a SharePoint list.

-As you can see the list template is configured with **conditional formatting** to highlight every degradated (red) and restored (green) service.
+As you can see the list template is configured with **conditional formatting** to highlight every degraded (red) and restored (green) service.

 In addition to the list the flow will also post directly to a defined Teams channel.
 This way the admins stay informed without the need of checking the service health section in the Office 365 admin center all the time or subscribe to the notification mails that spams their inbox.